 Leaking urine (incontinence)

-If you experience a light yellow discharge during pregnancy, there’s a possibility that what you’re seeing is actually a little bit of pee.
+If you experience a pale yellow discharge during pregnancy, there’s a possibility that what you’re seeing is actually a little bit of pee.

 Leaking urine (aka incontinence) is a common-yet-slightly-annoying side effect of pregnancy.